 The primary components of WACC are the cost of equity and the cost of debt.
 For the cost of equity, we use the standard capital asset pricing model (CAPM).
 We analyzed and even tried many other models, but none offered enough additional accuracy to justify their often-immense complexity.
 The weakest link in CAPM is beta.
 We use a normalized beta so that it never hijacks our WACC for any of the 3000 stocks we cover.
-We use the 30-yr treasury for the risk-free rate and we keep a consistent assumption for the equity risk premium, which is 4.83%.
+We use 5-yr zero-coupon STRIPS for the risk-free rate and we keep a consistent assumption for the equity risk premium, which is 4.83%.

-For the cost of debt, our calculation is the 30-yr risk-free rate plus a spread based on the company’s credit rating.
+For the cost of debt, our calculation is the 5-yr zero-coupon STRIPS risk-free rate plus a spread based on the company’s credit rating.
 We are looking to measure the company’s marginal cost of debt for inclusion in WACC.